China bans Aussie meat exports as Covid-19 tensions rise

 Australian politicians were in turn unhappy when a Chinese official gave a speech without prior warning at a Government press conference held in tandem with mining billionaire Andrew Forrest.

-The spat left Australian farmers fearing they might get caught in the middle as China earlier threatened to hit Australian barley exports with tariffs that could rip hundreds of millions of dollars from trade, the nation's national broadcaster ABC reports.
+Australian farmers had already held fears of getting caught in the middle of the spat as China earlier threatened to hit Australian barley exports with tariffs that could rip hundreds of millions of dollars from trade, the nation's national broadcaster ABC reported.

+Australia's Trade Minister Simon Birmingham said the tariff threat was deeply concerning and had "no justification".

+He said the Government was working with the Australian grains industry to mount the strongest possible case against China's 18-month anti-dumping investigation.

 The rising tensions will be watched closely across the Tasman in New Zealand.